 All literature and practices in building architecture, landscape architecture, and engineering point in that direction.

-This definition is completely different from what most people use: A principle is a guiding statement, a rule of thumb, or a law.
+This definition completely differs from what most people use: A principle is a guiding statement, a rule of thumb, or a law.
 For example, Pyramids, Bridges, MegaStructures, Car Engines, and Coffee Machines don't have rules.
-They just exist, work, and produce and always in the same way.
+They exist, work, and produce in the same way.

-Many statements that are labeled Architecture Principle, are not at all principles.
+Many statements labeled Architecture Principle are not at all principles.

 Without people ever having provided evidence, various types of principles have been identified.
 These types of principles are defined as rules or guidelines.

-This is a very strange definition and stands far from a law of nature.
-If a principle is a rule or a guideline, it is optional to work with, You can ignore it completely and no one will care.
+This is a bizarre definition and stands far from a law of nature.
+If a principle is a rule or a guideline, it is optional to work with.
+You can ignore it completely, and no one will care.
 If a principle is a law of nature, it is not optional.
 Ignoring it means you go against the forces of nature.
 And that might not be that wise.

 Some people then argue that there is a difference between construction principles and other types of principles.
 But then they don't say why or how there is a difference.
 A rule has a different nature than a mechanism.
-So it would be very strange to have types of principles that are mechanisms and to have types of principles that are mechanisms.
+So, it would be extraordinary to have principles that are mechanisms and principles that are mechanisms.

-• If it is possible to buy a solution instead of building it yourself, it will be more mature and lower in maintenance costs and development costs.
+- If buying a solution instead of building it yourself is possible, it will be more mature and lower maintenance and development costs.
 Know that you become a vendor once you build a solution.
 Ref:...

 Further Study